StephanWenninger/GARCH-J-model/README.md

 This project implements and analyzes a GARCH-J model using both simulated and real data (log returns of the OMX index).

 Model Overview
--The GARCH-J model extends the standard GARCH model by including jumps in returns.
+- The GARCH-J model extends the standard GARCH model by including jumps in returns.
 This is done by incorporating a jump component that can occur with a certain probability, affecting the overall return and volatility.

 Steps
 - Simulate Data: Generate 1000 data points using specified parameters for jump probability, mean return, and volatility.